andreasjordan/PowerShell-for-DBAs/README.md

 ## What operating systems do I use?

 For the server part I now use docker to have a simple way to set up all the different database systems the same way.
+I recommend using [AutomatedLab](https://github.com/andreasjordan/demos/tree/master/AutomatedLab) and [this](https://github.com/andreasjordan/demos/blob/master/AutomatedLab/CustomScripts/Docker_Databases.ps1) script.
+But you can also use [WSL2](./WSL2/README.md).

-For the client part I try to support both Windows and Linux, and I use both PowerShell 5.1 and 7.3.
-While setting up all databases on docker, I also set up a PowerShell container and test from there.
-See [SetupServerWithDocker.ps1](./PowerShell/SetupServerWithDocker.ps1) for details.
+For the client part I try to support both Windows and Linux, and I use both PowerShell 5.1 (but only for SQL Server and Oracle) and 7.3.
+While setting up all databases on docker I use PowerShell and scripts from this repository to setup some sample databases with sample data.
+Have a look at the scripts in the PowerShell folder.

 ## What sample data do I use?